Mummanajagadeesh/Mummanajagadeesh/README.md

 # `$ cat ~/about_me.txt`

+Hey, I'm Jagadeesh<br>

+I work mainly on digital/analog hw design, across RTL, ckt-lvl design, & basic hw arch<br>
+Currently learning open-source IC design flows & using them to build/test small hw blocks<br>
-Hey, I'm Jagadeesh - I work across VLSI design, robotics, and AI hardware.
-My work spans digital/analog design, circuit-level implementation, and low-level arch & optimization.
-Currently learning open-source IC design.
-I also work with embedded systems, MCUs, and SBCs, applying them in robotics and prototyping.
-Beyond that, I take part in comps, open-source projects, and hardware/software co-design challenges.
+I also work with MCU/SBCs in basic system design, for robotics and prototyping<br>
+Beyond that, I take part in comps, open-source projects, and hw/sw co-design challenges

 <!--, with a focus on PPA trade-offs-->